Online Sportsbooks in

 This is currently the in vogue welcome bonus.

-A risk-free bonus guarantees your first wager back in the form of free bets if you lose.
+A second chance bet bonus guarantees your first wager back in the form of bonus bets if you lose, letting you place another wager to try and win back your first loss.

 This is a great type of offer and can offer your some real value.
-However, it is important to remember that it is not - as the title would have you believe - without risk.
+However, it is important to remember that it is not without risk.

-You are repaid your original wager in the form of a free bet, which means you will need to place one more wager and risk losing before the money is counted as yours.
+You are repaid your original wager in the form of a bonus bet, which means you will need to place one more wager and risk losing before the money is counted as yours.

 You can see some of the different outcomes in the example below.